mamachanko/cfpush/README.md

 # cfpush

-> An interactive Cloud Foundry tutorial in your terminal
+>an interactive Cloud Foundry tutorial in your terminal

+The tutorial will walk and talk you through the deployment of a simple chat application to Cloud Foundry while exploring cloud-native apps.

+Just run:
 ```bash
 docker run -it mamachanko/cfpush
 ```